--We address this comment by differentiating between social media and social media platforms, and by critically engaging with the key terms, drawing on canonical texts by Castells and Fuchs.
-We also streamlined the terminology of the paper and used platforms instead of platforms and technology.
+We address this comment by differentiating between social media and social media platforms, and by critically engaging with the key terms, drawing on canonical texts by Castells and Fuchs.
+We have also streamlined the terminology of the paper and used the term “platforms” instead of both “platforms” and “technology.”
 The revised text notes the following (p.
 4):

 Social media emerged as a distinct concept in the 2010s, referring to the interactions facilitated by technological platforms with a distinct set of communication features, such as creating a profile and connecting with other profiles (Burgess et al. 2018; Puschmann and Pentzold 2021; Xenos et al. 2014).
 Since the emergence of social media, scholars have highlighted their complex role in society, including their emancipatory potential and their capacity to perpetuate power differences and oppressive social structures (Castells 2009; Fuchs 2024).